Shader

 Push Constants

-Section titled “Push Constants”Push constants are supported with var<push_constants>
+Section titled “Push Constants”Push constants are supported with var<push_constants> in all platforms.

 They will fallback to regular uniform buffers when: